Make (software): Rules

-Each command is executed by a separate shell or command-line interpreter instance.
-Since operating systems use different command-line interpreters this can lead to unportable makefiles.
-For instance, GNU Make (all POSIX Makes) by default executes commands with /bin/sh, where Unix commands like cp are normally used.
-In contrast to that, Microsoft's nmake executes commands with cmd.exe where batch commands like copy are available but not necessarily cp.
+Each command is executed in a separate shell.
+Since operating systems use different shells, this can lead to unportable makefiles.
+For example, GNU Make (all POSIX Makes) executes commands with /bin/sh by default, where Unix commands like cp are normally used.
+In contrast, Microsoft's nmake executes commands with cmd.exe where batch commands like copy are available but not necessarily cp.

-A rule may have no command lines defined.
-The dependency line can consist solely of components that refer to targets, for example:
+Since a recipe is optional, the dependency line can consist solely of components that refer to other targets: